About Thomaston Town

 Jail & Inmate Records

-The Knox County Jail in Rockland processes booking and detention for individuals arrested throughout Knox County.
+The Knox County Jail in Rockland processes booking and detention For people arrested throughout Knox County.
 During booking, detainees are photographed, fingerprinted, and their personal information is recorded.
 Family members and legal representatives can locate detainees through the sheriff's office inmate lookup system.
 Visitation at the facility requires advance scheduling, and specific rules govern when and how visits occur.
 The bond and bail process follows Maine state guidelines, with information on recently arrested individuals available by contacting the jail directly.

 Arrest Records